walktt/walktt/README.md

 Hi 👋 Evgeniy is here!

-Here are some apps I did for my personal projects and for education purpose.
+I am data engineer and I use space for my personal projects and for education purpose.
-I use Python (mostly) and some other data tools.

-Evgeniy
-walktt22[at]gmail.com